Ah, May…caught somewhere between Easter and the peak tourist season. Warmer and drier than April, but not as hot as the summer.

 Vienna’s bars and restaurants allow you to taste the local beverages, or you can visit these festivals in May:

-- If the idea of wine sounds tempting, then consider the VieVinum, an international wine festival at the Hofburg palace (May 25th to 27th).
+- If the idea of wine sounds tempting, then consider the VieVinum, an international wine festival at the Hofburg palace (as a biannual event, the next edition is May 16th to 18th, 2026)

 (That famous central European dark bread)

-- The European Street Food festival (May 4th to 5th) rolls into town with trucks and stalls tempting you with a wide diversity of culinary delights from around the globe
+- The European Street Food festival (May 10th and 11th) rolls into town with trucks and stalls tempting you with a wide diversity of culinary delights from around the globe

-If you want to run off the accumulated calories, the ASICS Austrian Women’s Run takes place on May 26th.
+If you want to run off the accumulated calories, the ASICS Austrian Women’s Run takes place in May (on the 25th in 2025).

 Enjoy the music & celebrations